The world's foremost practitioner

 of authentic Chivalric Arts of Defense

-*Private Training Program Workshops and full ARMA Seminars available: Contact us with requests and information on fee and travel schedule.
+Private Training Program Workshops and full Seminars available: Contact us with requests and information on fee and travel schedule.
 Presentation and lecture requests are welcome.
 Private lessons also available.
 Special arrangements possible for video, motion-capture, and CGI modeling.

-Advisory & Consultancy Services:
+Advisory and Educational Services:

-John Clements provides a range of consulting services and special information on the culture and history of Medieval and Renaissance martial arts, arms & armor, swordplay, and historical close combat.
-Previous project involvement includes working with: The History Channel, Fox Television, Six Flags Houston, and major computer and board game producers Blizzard & NCSoft.
-To improve the historical accuracy and martial validity of your endeavor, send an e-mail inquiry.
+John Clements provides a range of consulting services and technical advice on Medieval and Renaissance close-combat skills, arms and armor, swordplay, warrior culture, and historical fencing.
+Previous project involvement includes working with: National Geographic, Sony Pictures, The History Channel, Fox Television, Six Flags Houston, and major video and board game producers.
+He has done professional consulting for game developers Blizzard, NCsoft, Xaviant, and Go-Time.To improve the historical accuracy and martial validity of your endeavor, send an e-mail inquiry.
 All fees are by negotiation.

 Ask about the Renaissance Martial Arts Lecture Series, Homeschooling Program, & Corporate Outings.